dicer2000/CSharpStarterConsole/README.md

 # CSharpStarterConsole
-A very basic template with which to start projects in CSCI 333 and other Comp Sci classes.
+A very basic C# Console template with which to start projects in CSCI 333 and other Comp Sci classes.